Emacs 26, Mojave, elpy, readline

 Warning (python): Your ‘python-shell-interpreter’ doesn’t seem to support readline, yet ‘python-shell-completion-native-enable’ was t and "python" is not part of the ‘python-shell-completion-native-disabled-interpreters’ list.
 Native completions have been disabled locally.

-The failure, I think, is due to path precedence problems in sys.path
+The failure, I think, is due to path precedence problems in sys.path which cause the

-.
+libedit readline to be used instead of gnureadline.
 In any event, I found a

 workaround.